mhostert/BIN_MC/README.md

 Several examples of how to generate events and the plots used for the paper are in `BIN_characterization.ipynb` and `BIN_forward_flux.ipynb`.

-The LaTeX tables of total BIN interaction rates are generated in `BIN_rate_tables.ipynb`.
+The LaTeX tables of total BIN interaction rates are generated in `BIN_characterization.ipynb`.

 Some work on neutrino-electron scattering is in `BIN_electron_scattering_rates.ipynb`.